Travel back in time and discover what trains were like in Victorian times, the Roaring Twenties or the Swinging Sixties…

 Please note both ‘Y Cerdyn’ and the ‘Eat and Drink’ card can still be used for discounts in our catering outlets.

-Society members (FRS and WHRS) can reserve tickets by calling our Booking Office.
-However, please note there is limited seating for members on these trains.
+Society members (FRS and WHRS) can reserve tickets by calling our Booking Office; 01766 516024.
+However, please note members can only use their membership cards for travel on the weekend.

-Holders of Rail Staff Travel Facilities can purchase discounted tickets by calling our Booking Office.
+Holders of Rail Staff Travel can purchase discounted tickets by calling our Booking Office.

 2020 Timetable Leaflets